KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/About.md

 <p>
 <strong>Academic Background:</strong> I graduated with honors from the
 <a href='https://www.nu.edu.pk/'> National University of Computer and Emerging Sciences (NUCES)</a>, Pakistan, where I earned my Bachelor's degree in 2015
-and Master's degree in Computer Science in 2018.
-From 2019 to 2021, I led a research team (AI in Healthcare) at the Intelligent Information Processing Lab within the <a href='https://ncai.pk/'>National Center for Artificial Intelligence (NCAI)</a> in Peshawar, Pakistan.
+and a Master's degree in Computer Science in 2018.
+From 2019 to 2021, I worked as a research team lead at the Intelligent Information Processing Lab within the <a href='https://ncai.pk/'>National Center for Artificial Intelligence (NCAI)</a> in Peshawar, Pakistan.
 </p>